 After receiving Chemotherapy for a few months, Madisen started to become allergic to the treatment and after having an outward physical reaction to it, Chemotherapy was stopped.

-Madisen’s treatment plan has been placed on a monitored status, meaning that she now undergoes full sedation and gets an MRI done every 3 months.
+Madisen’s treatment plan has been placed on a monitored status, meaning that she now undergoes full sedation and gets an MRI done annually.
 Getting the results leads to an anxious time for the family as they continue to hold out faith that the tumor continues to show no signs of growth.
-As of her most recent MRI in November of 2016, the tumor was shown to be stable and has shown no signs of growth.
+As of her most recent MRI in August of 2017, the tumor was shown to be stable and has shown no signs of growth.

-Life now for Madisen isn’t any different than any other 12 year old girl, other than having to undergo a MRI every 3 months.
+Life now for Madisen isn’t any different than any other 12 year old girl, other than having to undergo a MRI each year.
 Madisen surely hasn’t been slowed down by her tumor as she is excelling in school and enjoys spending time with her friends.

 Madisen has shown to be one of the lucky ones, there are many other kids who haven’t been as fortunate and can’t live a normal life like Madisen or have had their lives cut far too short as a result of having a brain tumor.